okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 If we think of a simple setup being done through things like Chef.
 Co-ordination of many things will need to compose them all together like a Docker compose or a kubernetes setup.

 ### Microservices

+What does it mean?
+It's just an architectual approach.
+It's goes for:
+- Modularity
+- Scalability
+- Ease of deployment